Ben Luckwell

 Benjamin Luckwell (born 30 March 1966) is a British former cyclist.
 Luckwell competed in the team time trial at the 1988 Summer Olympics.

-He represented England and won a bronze medal in the team time trial, at the 1990 Commonwealth Games in Auckland, New Zealand.
+He represented England and won a bronze medal in the team time trial, at the 1990 Commonwealth Games. won three stages of the Milk Race Tour of Britain, and the sprints jersey in the Tour of Britain.